🧬

 Official measurements, coat, and temperament

-• Coat: Double coat with a long, straight, standing-off topcoat and a short, thick, cotton-wool-like undercoat.
+• Coat: A double coat consisting of a long, straight, standing-off topcoat and a short, thick, cotton-wool-like undercoat.

 Breed Trivia